pengwei-iie/GLHG/readme.md

 The source code will be released after the relevant paper accepted.
 If your want to make a human evaluation with GLHG.
 The results are available in here.

-If you use this dataset, we would appreciate you citing our work:
+If you use this baseline, we would appreciate you citing our work:

 ```
 @inproceedings{DBLP:conf/ijcai/00080XXSL22,